supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 Please note that you are only deleting the tag from the object.
 To remove a tag from the project (`TagMeta`), you need to use other SDK methods.

 ### **Create new tag metadatas for annotation objects in video**

+The same way as for video, but now we strictly define via `applicable_to` for which entities this tags could be added.
+It is not necessary and depends only on your desire to limit types other than objects.

 ```python
 orange_object_tag_meta = sly.TagMeta(